N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 Ours:

 - One iteration if no improvement.
-Empty routes very rarely result in improvement.
+Empty routes rarely result in improvement.
 - Apply intensification only for new best individuals.
-- Since new best individuals are fairly rare, no circle sector restriction is needed.
+- Since new best individuals are rare, no circle sector restriction is needed.
-- Modular operator set.
+- <b>Modular operator set.</b>
-- Templated $(N, M)$ exchange with many small performance tweaks.
+- <b>Templated $(N, M)$ exchange with many small performance tweaks.</b>
 </div>

 </div>